QGEP/docs/en/user-guide/layerexplanations/namingconventions.rst

 It is important to know the main-table to be sure, that you use the correct attributes.

 * Layer vw_network_
-This are views in the schema qgep_network
+These are views in the schema qgep_network

 Attibute names
 -------------